Shift to Volumetric Billing

 -

-Properties may still use the amount of water they choose to use, however, properties that use high-volume of water can expect to pay more.
-The new user fee is made up of a Base Charge and a Volumetric Rate.
+The new user fee for those in Pender Harbour is made up of a Base Charge and a Volumetric Rate.

 Volumetric Rate: Is a consumption-based charge applied to water use that exceeds the quarterly allowance of 46 cubic meters (m³), that is included in the Base Charge.
 If you use more than 46 cubic meters of water over a three-month period (approximately 500 litres a day) you’ll pay a charge based on how much water you used over that amount.